andrewdtu/a4/README.md

 # a4

-platform, developer, and genre.csv are ready for d3 integration
+ A D3 observable project displaying video game platform, genre, and developer over time

 accessible at https://andrewdtu.github.io/a4/